ceres-solver/ceres-solver/docs/source/tutorial.rst

 .. code-block:: c++

- // Create residuals for each observation in the bundle adjustment problem.
-The
- // parameters for cameras and points are added automatically. ceres::Problem problem;
+ ceres::Problem problem;
  for (int i = 0; i < bal_problem.num_observations(); ++i) {
-   // Each Residual block takes a point and a camera as input and outputs a 2
-   // dimensional residual.
-Internally, the cost function stores the observed
-   // image location and compares the reprojection against the observation. ceres::CostFunction* cost_function =
+   ceres::CostFunction* cost_function =
        new ceres::AutoDiffCostFunction<SnavelyReprojectionError, 2, 9, 3>(
            new SnavelyReprojectionError(